 New York Foreclosure Procedures.
 In order to recover the debt due on a defaulted mortgage loan, the holder of the mortgage loan may either commence an action on the mortgage debt or commence an action to foreclose the mortgage.
 New York law restricts the ability of the holder of a mortgage loan to simultaneously bring an action to recover the mortgage debt and foreclose the mortgage.
 For purposes of these restrictions, actions to recover the mortgage debt include actions against the party primarily liable on the mortgage debt, actions against any guarantor of the mortgage debt and actions on insurance policies insuring the mortgaged premises.
-If an election is made to commence an action to foreclose the mortgage debt without leave of court.
-If an election is made to commence an action on the mortgage unless the sheriff has been issued an execution against the property of the defendant, which has been returned wholly or partially unsatisfied.
-In addition, there is New York case law indicating that if an action is commenced to foreclose the mortgage debt where final judgment has not been rendered and a subsequent action is commenced to foreclose the mortgage debt where final judgment has not been rendered and a subsequent action is commenced to foreclose the mortgage debt where final judgment has not been rendered and a subsequent action is commenced to foreclose the mortgage debt where final judgment has not been rendered and a subsequent action is commenced to foreclose the mortgage debt where final judgment has not been rendered and a subsequent action is commenced to foreclose the mortgage debt mortgage debt and as the property of the defendant.
+If an election is made to commence an action to foreclose the mortgage, no other action on the mortgage debt may be commenced to recover any part of the mortgage debt without leave of court.
+If an election is made to commence an action on the mortgage debt, where final judgment has been rendered in such an action, an action may not be commenced to foreclose the mortgage unless the sheriff has been issued an execution against the property of the defendant, which has been returned wholly or partially unsatisfied.
+In addition, there is New York case law indicating that if an action is commenced on the mortgage debt where final judgment has not been rendered and a subsequent action is commenced to foreclose the mortgage, then the action on the mortgage debt must be stayed or discontinued to prevent the mortgage from pursuing both actions simultaneously.